England toil for wickets as storms intervene

 It was his 21st test hundred and came from 214 balls.

-Tim Bresnan (9) and Stuart Broad (1) failed to really trouble the scorers and could not stay with Prior (68) and help him to fashion out any kind of significant lead.
+Tim Bresnan (9) and Stuart Broad (1) failed to wag and could not stay with Matt Prior (68) and help him to fashion out any kind of significant lead.

 Prior advanced his score from 20 overnight before he became the ninth wicket to fall when he swept leg-spinner Imran Tahir to Dale Steyn at fine leg.